Ballia railway station

 Ballia Railway station is a railway station in Ballia, Uttar Pradesh with station code BUI.
 It serves Ballia city.
 The station consists of four platforms and new 26 coach Modern lhb washing pit.
 The station catering to about 92 trains including two Rajdhani Expresses.
 The station is well developed and include facilities like a waiting room, two bridges, a ticket counter, enquiry, three entrance gates, escalator, four platforms, food counters, a bookstall, vehicle parking, lifts, etc.

 The station comes under A category railway station.

-Ballia is a very important and busy railway station and in future with the completions of mau-Gazipur-Dildarngar line Ballia will be directly connected to Howrah-Amritsar mainline and will become more important and busy and will serve to more than 115 train.
+In the future, once the Mau-Gazipur-Dildarngar Line is completed, Ballia will be directly connected to Howrah-Amritsar Mainline.